Arado Ar 234 Blitz: Ar 234B

 Production lines were being set up while the 20 B-0 pre-production aircraft were being delivered, by the end of June.
 Production was slow, as Arado was to maintain production to compensate for other factories bombed during the USAAF's "Big Week",(20-25 February 1944), in addition to an ongoing license-construction of the Heinkel He 177 heavy bomber.
 Between mid-1944 and the end of the conflict, only 210 aircraft were built.
 During February 1945, production switched to the C variant.
 German plans were for production to reach 500 per month by November 1945.

 In addition, some Ar 234 B-2 airframes were modified to serve as night fighters.
-Designated Ar 234B-2/N and code named Nachtigall (Nightingale), these were fitted with FuG 218 "Neptun" VHF-band radar, with a reduced-dipole length version of the standard Hirschgeweih eight-dipole element, VHF-band transceiving AI radar antenna system, and carried a pair of forward-firing 20mm MG 151/20 autocannon within a Magirusbombe conformal gun pod on the rear fuselage hardpoint.
+Designated Ar 234B-2/N and code named Nachtigall (Nightingale), these were fitted with FuG 218 "Neptun" VHF-band radar, with a reduced-dipole length version of the standard Hirschgeweih eight-dipole element, VHF-band transceiving air interception radar antenna system, and carried a pair of forward-firing 20mm MG 151/20 autocannon within a Magirusbombe conformal gun pod on the rear fuselage hardpoint.
 The radar system was operated by a second crew member in a cramped compartment in the rear.
 Two of these served with Kommando Bonow, a Luftflotte Reich experimental test unit.
 Operations began in March 1945, but the aircraft was unsuitable for night fighting and no kills were made.

 Ar 234C

 The Ar 234C was equipped with four lighter (625 kg apiece) BMW 003A engines mounted in a pair of twin-engine nacelles based on those from the eighth prototype.
 The primary reason for this switch was to free up Junkers Jumo 004s for the Me 262, but it also improved takeoff power to nearly (7040 lbf).
 An improved cockpit, with a slightly bulged outline in the upper contour, and integrating a swept-back fairing for the periscope, and a simplified window design with 13 glazed panels reduced to 8.
 The BMW jet engines improved top speed by about 20% over the B series airframes.

+The C-1 was intended for reconnaissance, the C-2 for bombing, and the C-3 for bombing, ground attack (using anti-personnel bombs) or night fighting (with two additional 20mm MG 151/20s in a forward firing ventral pack).

 During October 1944, the prototype Ar 234 V19 performed its first flight.
 Although an operational test squadron was being prepared, only 14 C-series airframes were completed by the end of the war, with fewer than half having engines.
-Some were found at the end of the war sitting in the open, complete but for empty engine nacelles..
+Some were found at the end of the war sitting in the open, complete but for empty engine nacelles.
 Flight testing of the new sub-type hadn't started yet when Germany surrendered.
 Three basic variants of the C-series were planned, with several more laid out as detailed proposals.
 Some of these would have had a pair of the higher thrust, but 950 kg heavier Heinkel HeS 011 jet engines, while others were to have swept or "crescent"-type wings.